andrewwarz/LME/docker/rhel9/README.md

 - Modify `Dockerfile` to add additional packages
 - Update `docker-compose.yml` for different port mappings
 - Edit `environment.sh` to set custom environment variables

+### Differences from Other Docker Setups
+The RHEL9 container setup differs from other LME Docker configurations (22.04, 24.04, d12.10):
+- **Manual Installation**: Currently requires manual execution of install.sh
+- **No Automated Service**: The lme-setup.service is commented out in the Dockerfile
+- **UBI9 Base**: Uses Red Hat Universal Base Image instead of Ubuntu/Debian
+- **EPEL Dependencies**: Relies on EPEL repository for additional packages
+- **Ansible Installation**: Automatically falls back to pip installation due to missing ansible-core in EPEL

 ## Support